 A Working Cow Horse (WCH) class must consist of a reined work and a cow work.
 The required cow work is a "fence" work.
-Note: classes that are ARCHA classes ONLY are included below: Please see table 2 at the end of the rule book for 2024 class names and the new 2025 class names for both the NRCHA and ARCHA.
-For any Class descriptions that are not in this rule book please see the NRCHA rule book.
+Note: classes that are ARCHA classes ONLY are included below: 2025 NRCHA rule book for complete class listings and descriptions.

-\$15,000 Limit Rider Open Bridle - any rider with less than \$15,000 lifetime earnings as of January 1 of the current year in any and all judged working or reined cow horse classes or events, excluding limited aged events earnings (i.e. futurities, derbies, etc.), Youth Bridle, and all Rein/Box classes.
+\$15,000 Limit Rider Open Bridle - any rider with less than \$15,000 lifetime earnings as of January 1 of the current year in any and all judged working or reined cow horse classes or events, excluding limited aged events earnings

+(i.e. futurities, derbies, etc.), Youth Bridle, and all Boxing classes.
 Riders are responsible for being aware of their earnings in all judged cow horse events (not just ARCHA approved) and entering only those limit classes for which they are eligible.
 Contact Equistat at 1-817-737-6397 or equistat.com, if unsure.
 If a limit class rider reaches the limit during the course of the show season, said rider may still remain in that class for the duration of the year.

-Earnings in any Rein/Box classes DO NOT count towards Life Time Earnings in any working cow horse classes.
+Earnings in any Boxing classes DO NOT count towards Life Time Earnings in any working cow horse classes.
 Persons believing a rider is not following the Limit Rider rules may file a formal protest; refer to Section 4.6.1.
 The Open and Limited Open shall have a common draw.

-L1 Non Pro Bridle -open to Non Pro riders with less than \$15,000 lifetime earnings as of January 1 of the current year in any and all judged working reined cow horse classes or events, excluding limited aged events earnings, Youth Bridle, and all Rein/Box classes.
+L1 Non Pro Bridle -open to Non Pro riders with less than \$15,000 lifetime earnings as of January 1 of the current year in any and all judged working reined cow horse classes or events, excluding limited aged events earnings, Youth Bridle, and all Boxing classes.
 Riders must be an approved Non Pro (see definition above).
 If a rider reaches the limit during the course of the show season, said rider may still remain in that class for the duration of the year.
 The Non Pro Bridle and Level 1 Non Pro Bridle will have a common draw.
 Riders are responsible for being aware of their earnings in all judged cow horse events (not just ARCHA approved) and enter only those limit classes for which they are eligible.
 Contact Equistat at 1 (817) 737-6397 or equistat.com, if unsure.
 If a limit class rider reaches the limit during the course of the show season, said rider may still remain in that class for the duration of the year.
 Persons believing a rider is not following the Limit Rider rules may file a formal protest; refer Section 4.6.1.